Free Kitchen Hacks eBook

 Teriyaki Brussels Sprouts Tips and Tricks

-How to Keep Your Brussels Sprouts Fresh
+How I Keep My Brussels Sprouts Fresh

 If you buy brussels sprouts still on the stalk, they tend to last longer than those that are already separated.
 Still, most fresh brussels sprouts can last up to one week when stored properly.
 On the stalk, they will last up to two.